31-Year-Old Pitcher – Free Agent

 There was no outlook written for Barry Enright in 2018.
 Check out the latest news below for more on his current fantasy value.

 Barry Enright Contract Information:

-Signed a minor league contract with the Dodgers in July 2014.
+Signed a minor-league contract with the Padres in January of 2017.

 To instantly reveal our fantasy analysis of every player – including Barry Enright – simply subscribe now.